littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 - __Foundry Local__

   Run and manage AI language models on your local device and provide APIs for your app to use.
-Its underlying ONNX Runtime.
+Its underlying is ONNX Runtime.

 - __Windows AI APIs__